yuemning/dc-checking/README.md

 ```
 checker = DCCheckerMILP(network)
-controllable, _ = checker.is_controllable()
+controllable, _ = checker.is_controllable(outputIIS=False)
 ```

 MILP checker does not return a conflict.
-However, the infeasible set of constraints can be seen from the output file `infeasible.ilp`.
+However, the infeasible set of constraints can be seen from the output file `infeasible.ilp` by setting `outputIIS=True`.

 This implementation uses the MILP formulation from the following paper: